Werner Seelenbinder: 1936 Olympics and arrest

 As a committed communist Seelenbinder was appalled by the 1936 Olympic Games that were to be held in Nazi Germany.
 He had originally planned to boycott it, but friends persuaded him to compete anyway, win, and defy the Nazis by not giving the required Nazi salute, but to use a vulgar gesture instead.
 This plan was foiled when he lost the first match.
 He eventually came in fourth in the event.

 The Nazis had only allowed Seelenbinder to take part in the Olympics because they thought he would secure them a medal: otherwise, they did not trust him in the slightest.
-Seelenbinder's illegal activities as a courier and his participation in the Uhrig Group had caught their attention: he was arrested, along with 65 other members of the group, on 4 February 1942 and after being tortured for eight days, and enduring nine camps and prisons for two and half years, he was sentenced to death by the Volksgerichtshof, he was executed for treason on 24 October 1944 at Brandenburg-Görden Prison – he was beheaded with an axe.
+Seelenbinder's illegal activities as a courier and his participation in the Uhrig Group had caught their attention: he was arrested, along with 65 other members of the group, on 4 February 1942 and after being tortured for eight days, and enduring nine camps and prisons for two and half years, he was sentenced to death by the Volksgerichtshof, and was beheaded for treason on 24 October 1944 at Brandenburg-Görden Prison.
 The imprisonment left him weighing a mere 60 kilograms (132 pounds), from his previous weight of 90 kilos (198 pounds).

 In his farewell letter, he wrote to his father:The time has now come for me to say goodbye.
 In the time of my imprisonment I must have gone through every type of torture a man can possibly endure.
 Ill health and physical and mental agony, I have been spared nothing.
 I would have liked to have experienced the delights and comforts of life, which I now appreciate twice as much, with you all, with my friends and fellow sportsmen, after the war.
 The times I had with you were great, and I lived on them during my incarceration, and wished back that wonderful time.
 Sadly fate has now decided differently, after a long time of suffering.
 But I know that I have found a place in all your hearts and in the hearts of many sports followers, a place where I will always hold my ground.
 This knowledge makes me proud and strong and will not let me be weak in my last moments.